duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_12_hw_assembly_db18.md

      <img src="db18-step_5.png" style='width: 25em'/>
 </div>

-Note: Use the *nylon* screws in this step, to avoid short-circuits later on.

 Note: Sometimes you might need a bit of force to get the screw and the standoffs fully connected.

 ### Step 6
 From the Duckiebot kit take the following components: